 Coherency maintaining involves a number of operations.
 Some of them are overhead that adds up to the basic bus traffic, which is necessary to access the main memory.
-For WU protocols, this overhead is made of write transactions, while for WI protocols we have to consider the invalidation requests and the invalidation misses.
+For WU protocols, this overhead is made of write transactions, while for WI protocols we have to consider invalidation requests and invalidation misses.

-In order to show why our proposed solution is effective in accelerating the DSS workload, we analyzed in detail the sources for the overhead and, therefore, we classified the coherence transactions based on the following scheme.
-Three different sources may be observed: i) active sharing [24], which occurs when the same cached data item is referenced by different processes concurrently running on different processors; ii) false sharing [24], which occurs when several processors reference always separately different data items belonging to the same memory block separately; iii) passive [22][16] or process-migration [1] sharing, which occurs when a memory block, though belonging to a private area of a process, is replicated in more than one cache as a consequence of the migration of the owner process.
+In order to evaluate the impact of OS on performance, we analyzed in detail the sources for the overhead and, therefore, we classified the coherence transactions based on the following scheme.
+Three different sources may be observed: i) active sharing [24], which occurs when the same cached data item is referenced by different processes concurrently running on different processors; ii) false sharing [24], which occurs when several processors reference always separately different data items belonging to the same memory block separately; iii) passive [16] or process-migration [1] sharing, which occurs when a memory block, though belonging to a private area of a process, is replicated in more than one cache as a consequence of the migration of the owner process.
 Whilst active sharing generates unavoidable overhead, the other two sharing overhead can be eliminated or decreased.